IonFly/TDA_client_examples/setup.md

 # Setting Up The TD Ameritrade API

-TD Ameritrade has a software api for querying price data and executing trades.
-Conventiently, the Python library `tda-api` uses this backend for Python related experiments.
+TD Ameritrade has a software API for querying price data and executing trades.
+Conveniently, the Python library `tda-api` uses this backend for Python related experiments.

-- Initialize developer and trading accounts
+1. Initialize developer and trading accounts
-- Install libs
+2. Install libs
-- Obtain API token to interface with TDA backend
+3. Obtain API token to interface with TDA backend
-- Run sample script to obtain price quote
+4. Run sample script to obtain price quote

-## Accounts Needed
+## Required Accounts

 To start an application for TD Ameritrade, you will need

 - A trading account ( [Link](https://www.tdameritrade.com) )
 - A developer account ( [Link](https://developer.tdameritrade.com) )

+The developer account is used to create your own application that can access the TD Ameritrade API.
+A brokerage account is required to access TD Ameritrade products and services.

-## Start an Application
+## Create Application

 Please follow the sections for 'Creating a Developer Account' and 'Registering an App' ( [Reference](https://developer.tdameritrade.com/content/getting-started) )

+Once the application is created, a 'Consumer Key' will be generated for your application.
+This is your application's OAauth User ID which is also referenced as the `client_id` within the `POST /v1/oauth2/token` API call.
+Details about your applications such as App Name, Callback URL, purpose, and Order Limit can be changed at anytime.

 ## Python Installation

 The `tda-api` has a convenient how-to for installing the libraries. ( [Link](https://tda-api.readthedocs.io/en/stable/getting-started.html) ) The author leaves it to the user to install the version of Python, libraries, and virtual environment at their discretion.

+## Quickstart

-## Webdriver Installation
+### Webdriver Authentication

 **While a user could use the `tda.auth.client_from_manual_flow` method instead to bypass the need for a webdriver, instructions for how to setup for `tda.auth.client_from_login_flow` are included for completeness**